Non-abelian Rees construction and pure motives: The general non-abelian Rees construction

 Here {\it fix-pointed} means that there is a $G$-fixed $K$-point $o$, corresponding to a $G$-map $\mathcal O({\rm{X}}) \to K$ whose restriction to $\sO({\rm X})^G$ is an isomorphism.
-The $G$-fixed point $o$ is then unique (in ${\rm{REP}}\,G$, $\sO({\rm X})$ is uniquely decomposed as the direct sum of the trivial representation $K$ and a possibly infinite sum of non-trivial representations, which is an ideal).
+The $G$-fixed point $o$ is then unique (indeed, in ${\rm{REP}}\,G$, $\sO({\rm X})$ is uniquely decomposed as the direct sum of the trivial representation $K$ and a possibly infinite sum of non-trivial representations, which is an ideal).

-When $\rm X$ is reduced, fix-pointed means that the intersection of all non-empty closed $G$-subschemes is a $K$-rational point.
-In the classical situation where $K= \bar K$ and $G$ and $\rm X$ are of finite type over $K $, one recovers the definition in \ref{00}, \cf \cite[\S 10]{BH}.
+When $\rm X$ is reduced, `fix-pointed' just means that the intersection of all non-empty closed $G$-subschemes is a $K$-rational point; and in the standard situation of $G$-varieties over $K= \bar K$, one recovers the definition in \ref{00}, \cf \cite[\S 10]{BH}.